FOR IMMEDIATE RELEASE

 “In 2013, the All Children – All Families initiative “raised the bar” for ACAF participation by modifying some of its benchmarks.
 Friends in Adoption is one of the first adoption agencies to be granted the ACAF seal under the new, more stringent benchmarks.
 We are thrilled to welcome Friends in Adoption into the community of child welfare organizations that are truly committed to creating more loving families by removing barriers to qualified LGBT adoptive parents.
 It is wonderful that LGBT individuals and couples have another trusted resource to turn to when pursuing adoption,” said Ellen Kahn, director of HRC’s Children, Youth, and Families Program and a professional social worker.

 Friends in Adoption (FIA) is a non-profit, pro-choice, licensed adoption agency with a focus on helping people make informed decisions concerning adoption.
-FIA is committed to open adoption, inclusiveness, and providing lifelong support to all members of the adoption circle.
+FIA is committed to open adoption, inclusiveness, and providing lifelong support to all members of the adoption triad.
 Friends in Adoption was founded in 1982 by an adoptive mother, Dawn Smith-Pliner, who saw that the many needs of adoptive families and birth parents were not being met in adoption situations.
 From its inception, FIA has been committed to compassionate treatment for all parties involved in an adoption plan.
 Friends in Adoption does not discriminate against prospective birth or adoptive family members on the basis of race, ethnicity, marital status, age, religion, physical disability, income, sexual orientation, or gender identity/expression.